babl/qa/README.md

 1. Babl module request history view

-	- [x] Track request Start/Stop(Duration) from kafka `logs.qa` topic
+	- [x] Track request Start/Stop(Duration) from kafka `logs.qa` topic and write to `logs.history`

 2. Babl module request lifecycle view
-	- [ ] Track request full lifecycle from kafka `logs.qa` topic
+	- [x] Track request full lifecycle from kafka `logs.qa` topic and write to `logs.lifecycle`
 	- [ ] Send babl events (Telegram/Slack notifications) when the request lifecycle is not completed within the expected time limit.

 3. babl-qa core modules

 	- [x] Listen to kafka `logs.qa` topic and parse JSON log messages
-	- [ ] Create a request lifecycle manager (receive messages and groups by requestid, should contain the 6 different lifecycle messages to assure the request was successfuly completed)
+	- [x] Create a request lifecycle manager (receive messages and groups by requestid, should contain the 6 different lifecycle messages to assure the request was successfuly completed)
 	- [ ] Create a REST api module (WIP)
+	- [ ] Create internal request timeout monitor (in some conditions supcervisor2 does not timeout)